ml4design/ml4design.github.io/tutorials/image-processing-methods/tutorial.md

 ![replit how to]({{site.baseurl}}/assets/images/image18.png)

-Next, find the following line in the Python script (you just copied this to Replit) and replace the “[PLACE_HOLDER]” part with the copied API token.
+Next, find the following line in the Python script.
+Replace the [PLACE_HOLDER] part with the copied API token.
+You need to also replace everything inside the quotation marks.

 <!-- |API_TOKEN = "[PLACE_HOLDER]"|  -->